ariellasiahaan28/Polynomial-Regression/README.md

 # Polynomial-Regression
-This project implements a 1D Polynomial Regression Model and applies it to multiple datasets.
+This project is created for the CSCC11: Introduction to Machine Learning and Data Mining course.
+It implements a 1D Polynomial Regression Model and applies it to multiple datasets.
 The regression model is formulated as a weighted polynomial function with a bias term, and parameters are optimized using Least Squares (LS) and Regularized Least Squares (L2-regularization).

 The implementation includes a Python script (poly_reg.py) containing the PolynomialRegression class with methods for model fitting, prediction, and error evaluation.
 The main tasks involve: